Energy Insights

 Review Your Renewal Timeline

-If your contract ends around April 2026, factor the CCL increase into your budget planning.
-Quotes obtained now for contracts starting after April 2026 should already reflect the new rates.
+If your contract ends around April 2026, factor the CCL increase into budget planning.
 Get a transparent comparison to see where you stand.

 3